Liba San Francisco

 The first thing you notice when approaching Liba's truck is the line.
 This is not uncommon for food trucks and they usually move fast.
 And when you get to the front of the line you will be greeted by a smiling Gail (not Liba, but her owner).

 She is super friendly and will guide you through the ordering process, although it is fairly easy: small, large, or in salad and then fries or no fries.
 She does value-packs which are appropriately named “a little love” and “a lot of love.”
 You can also order “just balls” which brings a giggle to the lips.

 But the fun doesn't stop there because once you receive your order you get to embellish your falafel at the bar.
 Liba has a bar of toppings, all made fresh, that is out of this world.
 I could not get a photo because I did not want to disrupt the pace at which people were moving through the line, but I grabbed the available toppings from her website:

 Red Beets with Lemon and Thyme

 I put a whole bunch of stuff on mine and it was YUMMY!

-So much so you cannot even see the falafel balls – trust me, they are in there and they are darn good!
+So much so that you cannot even see the falafel balls – trust me, they are in there and they are darn good!
 And oh yeah, those fries are awesome too.
-To put this in perspective, I don’t like fries much, I will eat one or two and then I am done, usually passing them on to whoever wants them, but that little bag of golden goodness?
+To put this in perspective, I don't like fries much, I will eat one or two, and then I am done, usually passing them on to whoever wants them, but that little bag of golden goodness?
 Completely demolished!

 Beyond the food, which is fresh and fantastic, I would like to point out something that others may not pick up on, but which I found important.
 I don't have a lot of experience with food trucks, maybe half a dozen (I plan to increase this number), but the times I have eaten from trucks there has always been the awkward moment of “how/where do I eat this?”